hartwigmedical/pipeline5/README.md

   (samtools, GATK, strelka, etc)

 ### 1.3 ADAM, Spark and Dataproc
-[ADAM](https://github.com/bigdatagenomics/adam) is a genomic analysis modeling and processing framework built on Apache Spark.
-Please see [the documentation](https://adam.readthedocs.io/en/latest/) for a complete description of the ADAM ecosystem and goals.
+[ADAM](https://github.com/bigdatagenomics/adam) is a genomic analysis modeling and processing framework built on Apache Spark (read [the documentation](https://adam.readthedocs.io/en/latest/) for a complete description of the ADAM ecosystem and goals).
 At this point we only use the core APIs and datamodels.
 [Apache Spark](https://spark.apache.org/) is an analytics engine used for large scale data processing, also best to read their own docs for a complete description.

 We use ADAM to parallelize processing of FASTQ and BAM files using hadoop.
 ADAM provides an avro datamodel to read and persist